apankrat/notes/fast-case-conversion/README.md

 ### Heuristics

-It just happens that the underlying N x N matrices show some well-pronounced patterns, so a simple heuristical guesse will go a long way.
+It just happens that underlying N x N matrices (of graph edge weights) show some well-pronounced patterns, so a fairly simple heuristical approach goes a long way.

-Basically we pick the most squishable pair and then keep adding blocks that squish the best with it either at the front or at the back.
-That's it.
+The gist of it is that we pick the most squishable pair and then keep adding blocks that squish the best with it either at the front or at the back.

-This approach yields a reduction of **972** items for the Wine case versus its original **742**.
-It also shows even higher gains for smaller block sizes.
+This approach yields a table size reduction of **972** items compared to **742** of the Wine's original compression.
+And for smaller block sizes the gains are even higher.

 ### Randomized shuffling

-In addition to "educated" guessing we can also try randomized shuffling, let it run overnight and see if it surfaces any better combos.
+In addition to "educated" guessing we can also try randomized shuffling.
+Let it run overnight and see if any better combos surface.

-Surprisingly, it does.
+Surprisingly, they do.

+### A + B

 With both methods combined here are the results: